 Jimmy: Whatever Ryan thinks he can do to me, FONTAINE CAN DO DOUBLE!

-Not So Different: On the surface, they're polar opposites.
-But if you look closely, Fontaine is a logical extension of Ryan's ruthless entrepreneurship.
+Not So Different: It seems Ryan finally met a remorselessness and ego to match his own.
+At the outset, they're polar opposites, but Fontaine is a logical extension of Ryan's business philosophy.
 Where Fontaine recklessly stoked fear in the populace to sell them guns, Ryan did the same to sell plasmids (which were much more unstable than Fontaine's products).

 Not So Harmless: McDonagh discovered this when he led a raid on the smuggler's hideout.
 Somebody tipped Fontaine off.